Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm: Linear-time decision algorithm

 Hence, we can assume that $\Sigma$ is not the cylinder.
+Note that every non-contractible 4-cycle in $G$ surrounds a cuff, since $G$ does not contain connected essential subgraphs with $4$ edges.
 For each cuff $C$ of $\Sigma$, let $\Sigma_C$ be the surface obtained from $\Sigma$ by patching $C$, and let $f_C$ be the face of $G$ bounded by $C$ in its embedding in $\Sigma_C$.
-Let $W_C$ be the closed walk obtained by applying the algorithm of Lemma~\ref{lemma-testfree1} to $\{f_C\}$ with $k=4$, and let $\Lambda_C$ be the open disk bounded by $W_C$.
-Note that for any distinct cuffs $C_1$ and $C_2$, the closures of $\Lambda_{C_1}$ and $\Lambda_{C_2}$ are disjoint, since every connected essential subgraph of $G$ has more than $8$ edges, and since $\Sigma$ is not the cylinder.
+Let $W_C$ be the closed walk obtained by applying the algorithm of Lemma~\ref{lemma-testfree1} to $\{f_C\}$ with $k=n$, and let $\Lambda_C$ be the open disk bounded by $W_C$.
+Note that for any distinct cuffs $C_1$ and $C_2$, the closures of $\Lambda_{C_1}$ and $\Lambda_{C_2}$ are disjoint, since every connected essential subgraph of $G$ has more than $2n$ edges, and since $\Sigma$ is not the cylinder.